aminemanssouri/Filahati/README.md

 - **Transaction Management**: Track payment transactions with unique transaction IDs
 - **Payment History**: View payment history for orders
 - **Payment Gateway Integration**: Placeholder for integration with real payment gateways
+- **Transaction Audit Trail**: Complete record of all payment transactions for auditing and reconciliation

 ### 🔌 Payment Endpoints

 - POST `/api/payments` - Process a new payment for an order (buyers only)
 - GET `/api/payments/:paymentId` - Get payment details by ID (buyers only)
 - GET `/api/payments/order/:orderId` - Get all payments for a specific order (buyers only)
+- GET `/api/payments/transactions/order/:orderId` - Get all transactions for a specific order (buyers only)
 - PATCH `/api/payments/:paymentId/status` - Update payment status (webhook callback)

 ### 💾 Payment Model